 A representative from your lodge will provide you with a transfer to the Manyara airstrip.
 The transfer time will take approximately 45 minutes to an hour.

 Relax during this short flight which departs the Tanzanian mainland airstrip in Manyara and travels to the island of Zanzibar.
-This flight will take approximately 2 hours to complete and will stop in arusha along the way.
+This flight will take approximately 4 hours to complete and will stop in arusha along the way.

 A privately driven vehicle with guide will provide you with a transfer today traveling between the airport and your resort, or vice versa.

 Breezes Beach Club and Spa is a tasteful haven situated on a gorgeous beach off the east coast of the most magical island of Zanzibar, in Tanzania.
 The 70 rooms and suites are fully air conditioned and decorated in earthy, natural tones and finishes, each festooned with authentic Zanzibar carvings from locals.
 Dining is an experience to look forward to, where ones taste buds are host to a mélange of refreshing flavors.
 Seafood is fresh, succulent, and incomparable.
 Activities vary depending on interest, from lounging on the beach to marine activities, spa, and yoga classes.

 If time permits, Zanzibar provides visitors with variety of activities to enjoy.
 Choose from half or full day tours that include Swahili Cultural tours, Spice tours, Stone Town tours and cooking lessons.
 Some other adventures whilst in Zanzibar include Dolphin Sandbank picnics, Mangapwani Beach and Slave Market cultural experiences.
 Of course your lodging accommodation boasts some other activities to enjoy including snorkelling, deep sea fishing or reef kayaking.